lsst-ts/observatory-ops-docs/AuxTel/Standard-Operations/Nighttime-Operations/Shutdown.rst

 Shutdown AuxTel
 ---------------

-After stopping scheduler, you can shutdown AuxTel using :file:`auxtel/shutdown.py` script from ATQueue. without any configurations as below.
+After :ref:`stopping the scheduler <Stopping-the-Scheduler>`, you can shutdown AuxTel using :file:`auxtel/shutdown.py` script from ATQueue. without any configurations as below.

 .. image:: ./_static/shutdown_script.png